 If you’ll just have to settle and allow owners to keep their pets, why fight over the issue at all?
 Because there’s a principle at stake: You can’t selectively enforce your rules.
 If you do, you’ll be forever explaining to owners why you favor some over others.

 Rinaldo Acri, CEO of Acri Community Realty, has this to say about How to Handle Service Animals in a Homeowners Association “You cannot selectively enforce covenants, as that is a slippery slope to navigate as well.”
 Suppose you can get enough substantiation that the person’s claim of disability is remotely valid the next time you try to enforce the rule.
 In that case, you can say that you approved the animal because it was reasonable to believe that the person needed an emotional support animal.
 The association didn’t want to spend the association’s resources on a legal battle.”

 See a legal case below concerning the number of Pets permitted by the Association’s Rules that made it to the Supreme Court.
 Judge Friedman ruled in favor of the homeowner.

 Judge Friedman’s analysis also is instructive:

 Despite the allegation of nuisance in the Complaint, the stated basis of the daily fines was that [Appellant] had three cats when he was only allowed two[,] and [we] concluded that the extra new cat did technically violate the [By-Laws].
 However, we also concluded that the essentially unlimited daily fines represent an abuse of discretion and an unwarranted exercise of power by the Board.
 READ MORE OF THIS RULING.

-In conclusion your property manager can help the HOA board put a procedure in place for reviewing these requests.
-It would also be prudent to have those procedures reviewed by an Attorney who specializes in HOA Law.
-Being pro-active instead of re-active is always the best position to be in.
+In conclusion, your property manager can help the HOA board put a procedure in place for reviewing these requests.
+It would also be prudent to have those procedures reviewed by an Being pro-active instead of re-active is always the best position to be in.